CropAi/Backend/README.md

 choco install nodejs
 ````

-💪🏼 For installtion for our python dependencies check out our [Data Modelling Repository](https://github.com/CropAi/Data-Modeling/)
+💪🏼 For installation for our python dependencies check out our [Data Modelling Repository](https://github.com/CropAi/Data-Modeling/)

 ## The application is built using the support of following dependencies 👌🏻: